richardnadj/rekaf/README.md

 *Default* `false`
 *Expects* `boolean`

 Copy HTML from selected item.
 Content must be wrapped within HTML.
-Adjacent textnodes are not copied.
+If no HTML is present any text nodes will instead be copied.
+If HTML is present adjacent textnodes are not copied.

 	$(selector).rekaf({useScreen: false});